coq/platform/doc/README~8.14~2022.01.md

       (<a href='https://github.com/math-comp/hierarchy-builder/issues'>bug reports</a>)
       (<a href='https://coq.inria.fr/opam/released/packages/coq-hierarchy-builder/coq-hierarchy-builder.1.2.0/opam'>opam package</a>)
     </dd>
-    <dt><b>description</b></dt><dd>Hierarchy Builder is a high level language to build hierarchies of algebraic structures and make thesenhierarchies evolve without breaking user code.
-The key concepts are the ones of factory, buildernand abbreviation that let the hierarchy developer describe an actual interface for their library.nBehind that interface the developer can provide appropriate code to ensure retro compatibility.</dd>
+    <dt><b>description</b></dt><dd>Hierarchy Builder is a high level language to build hierarchies of algebraic structures and make these<br>hierarchies evolve without breaking user code.
+The key concepts are the ones of factory, builder<br>and abbreviation that let the hierarchy developer describe an actual interface for their library.<br>Behind that interface the developer can provide appropriate code to ensure retro compatibility.</dd>
   </dl>
 </details>